Chagos Archipelago: 16th to 19th century

-The earliest and most interesting description of the Chagos, before coconut trees grew widely on the islands, was written by Manoel Rangel, a castaway from the Portuguese ship Conceição which ran aground on the Peros Banhos reefs in 1556.
+The earliest description of the Chagos was written by Manoel Rangel, a castaway from the Portuguese ship Conceição which ran aground on the Peros Banhos reefs in 1556.

 The oldest known written document claiming the Chagos is attributed to King Hassan IX of the Maldives in the year 1561.
 The French were the first European colonial power to lay claim to the Chagos after they settled (now Réunion, in 1665) and Isle de France (now Mauritius, in 1715).
 The French began issuing permits for companies to establish coconut oil plantations on the Chagos in the 1770s.

 On 27 April 1786 the Chagos Islands and Diego Garcia were claimed for Great Britain.
 However, the territory was ceded to Britain by treaty only after Napoleon's defeat, in 1815.
 The Chagos were governed from Mauritius, which was by that time also a British colony.